 Recovery from addiction is a long and arduous journey, but with the right combination of care facilities, it is entirely achievable.
 Primary care facilities provide the medical framework required to bring the addictive behaviour to an abrupt halt and to mitigate the devastating impact of withdrawal from detoxification.
 They also lay the foundations for avoiding relapse.

 The restrictive conditions of primary care centres do not adequately prepare recovering addicts for the challenges and temptations of living in the world.
 This role falls to sober living houses, which balance strict rules on the one hand with the freedom to make healthy choices on the other.
 With its unique four-phase recovery program that is modelled on the 12-step system, the Living House in Cape Town provides a powerful combination of professional counselling, peer support and active self-help in nature and the surrounding community.
-Since its founding in 2011 the Living House has helped hundreds of recovering addicts in their rehabilitation journeys, and it will help hundreds more in years to come.
+Since its founding in 2011 The Living House has helped hundreds of recovering addicts in their rehabilitation journeys, and it will help hundreds more in years to come.
 Contact us if you are looking for the very best in-patient treatment option available or our recommended list of Rehabs in the UK.